theusaf/gungi.js/README.md

 - help screen
 - save game
 - load save
+- show piece/tower info on hover instead of click
 - check for mate / stalemate
 - screen resolution
 - port to js to make accessible for online play